dustinpfister/blog_posts/_posts/express-middleware-example-read-write-file.md

 ## 1 - Express Middleware and what to know before continuing

 I have wrote a post before hand in which I cover [the basics of express middleware](/2019/04/19/express-middleware-basics/), and I also have another post on [express middleware in general](/2018/06/25/express-middleware/) also.
 So I will not be getting into detail about the basics of express here, I also assume that you have at least some background with node.js, and javaScript in general.
+For more on express realted topics be sure to check out my [main post on expressjs](/2018/06/12/express).

 ## 2 - The Middleware that will read and write to the file